nyxsys/java_stuff/java_bot_dev.md

    **async:** After failed attempts, current approach is convert code as  synchronous and convert to CompletableFuture.

    **async:** Trivia: When toying with CompletableFutures, it uses underlying thread pool.
-The pool defaults to *1*.
+The pool defaults to *1* thread.
 Just something to keep in mind.
 Also need to understand entire underlying stack we adopt and if that impacts our decision on thread pools.

    **async:** Autorest [has adopted the react framework](https://github.com/ReactiveX/RxJava) for it's model.